zopefoundation/RestrictedPython/docs/usage/index.rst

     exec(byte_code, { ... }, { ... })

 Typically there is a defined set of allowed modules, methods and constants used in that context.
-RestrictedPython did provide three predefined builtins for that:
+RestrictedPython provides three predefined built-ins for that:

 * ``safe_builtins``
 * ``limited_builtins``